Skadisson/petrus/README.md

 # Petrus 2
 ###### Pre Estimating Ticket Rates Using SciKit-Learn v2

-Self-sufficient Python 3 web service package using SciKit-Learn to estimate times to process and finish a ticket, calculate trends and communicating with the Jira Service Desk API.
+Self-sufficient Python 3 web service package using SciKit-Learn to estimate times to process and finish a ticket, calculate trends and communicates with the Jira Service Desk API.

 This application is running on Conda environments, provided by the Anaconda Machine Learning Framework.